VirajShah21/LeetCode-Java/README.md

 >
 > Runtime: **102 ms**, faster than **40.96%** of Java online submissions for Most Beautiful Item for Each Query.
 > Memory Usage: **141.2 MB**, less than **12.92%** of Java online submissions for Most Beautiful Item for Each Query.

+I will create the flowchart for the algorithm later.